zannloo/tp/docs/DeveloperGuide.md

 - Adding a student into the specified directory,

-    - Prerequisites: There exist a group with GroupId `grp-001`
+    - Prerequisites for all test cases: There exist a group with GroupId `grp-001`

     - Prerequisites: ProfBook does not contain a student with id `0199Y`.<br>
       Test case: `touch ~/grp-001/0199Y --name Mary --email mary@gmail.com --phone 65412987 --address 4 Loyang Walk Loyang Industrial Estate`<br>